 - (g) The placement of fill on fields within the Holland Marsh Specialty Crop Area will be permitted to return fields to their original level.
-The Guidelines within Section 4.3 shall apply. - (h) The dykes are constructed in accordance with the 'Dyke Construction Guidelines - Appendix "H" - 4.
+The Guidelines within Section 4.3 shall apply. - (h) The dykes are constructed in accordance with the 'Dyke Construction Guidelines Appendix "H" - 4.
 New residential structures on vacant lots are not permitted in areas where flood depths exceed 0.8 metres or where safe access is not achievable. - 5.
 New development or expansion of existing development is required to demonstrate an approved drainage outlet and provide confirmation that the ditches have the capacity to convey flows from the increase in run off as a result of the proposed development. - 6.
-Fill placement for the construction of accessory structures will be minimized.
+Fill placement for the construction of accessory structures will be minimized. - 7.
+For applications that meet the definition of major development, Requirements will be considered on an individual basis, in association with the Holland Marsh Drainage commission.
+Consideration will be given to the capacity of existing drainage systems and outlets.